influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ```

 ### Testing with Self-Signed Certificates
-In a production environment you should not use self-signed certificates.
-However,
-for testing it is fast to create your own certs.
+In a production environment you should not use self-signed certificates, but for testing it is fast to create your own certificates.

-To create a cert and key in one file with OpenSSL:
+To create a certificate and key in one file with OpenSSL:

 ```sh
 openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout testing.pem -out testing.pem -subj "/CN=localhost" -days 365